SMALL BUSINESS NEWS:

 A public hearing is typically conducted in January to receive public comment regarding proposed projects prior to final submission to Wayne County.

 The City of Riverview offers the Housing Rehabilitation Program through CDBG funding and direction of Wayne County.
 The program is designed to assist Riverview residents in a low- to moderate- income range with funding for home improvements.
-The city is not currently accepting applications pending Wayne County's distribution of 2013 funding.
+The city is not currently accepting applications.
+Please contact Wayne County directly to apply

 HUD SECTION 8 HOUSING